• Skip to primary navigation

 Another similarity is that they both come in different shapes and sizes, allowing you to choose the ideal one for your needs.

-When it comes to cleaning, both cast iron and non-stick cookware require minimal effort.
+Both cast iron and non-stick cookware require minimal effort.

 Cast iron requires a simple seasoning process before use, while non-stick has a coating that prevents food from sticking, making it extremely easy to clean.